 - Airbnb offers charming rooms or entire apartments to make you feel right at home in the new city.
 We stayed near the Castle in the city center and only paid €39 for two people

 - Find Hotels of all calibers through booking.com

 Ryanair is always a good (and affordable) idea.
 A round trip from Frankfurt will cost you about €30.

 Cover photo by littlenySTOCK

-Author’s profile: Leonie is a poetry-loving literature student with a passion for small towns, road trips, and breakfast food that’s being served at all hours of the day.
+Author’s profile: Leonie is a poetry-loving literature student with a passion for small towns, road trips, and self-timering photos of her back where she acts like she has no idea a photo is being taken even though she just spent 25 minutes leaning her phone against a patch of grass.
 When she isn’t hopping from one bargain flight to the next, she is making sure you’re hanging with the locals and staying updated on events in your area.